 secondly, in water and soil pollution;

-thirdly, in the threatening growth of waste;
+thirdly, the alarming growth of waste;

 3. Physical ill health of a person.

-Topic 5 tests (section II)
+Tests on topic 5 (section II)

-a) globalization; b) the third information revolution; c) global problems; d) population explosion; e) futurology; f) environmental pessimism; g) technological optimism; h) sustainable development.
+a) globalization; b) third information revolution; c) global problems; d) population explosion; e) futurology; f) environmental pessimism; g) technological optimism; h) sustainable development.

 2. Social forecasting.